mvdwetering/skin.mimic/readme.md

 <code>1.
 To imitate</code><br />
 <code>Synonyms: resemble, look like, have the appearance of</code>

- This version contains modes for the homescreen to make it look more like the previous version on Jarvis.

 As its name implies, this skin owes much to the Kodi community.
 In no particular order, I'd like to thank the following individuals:

 - BigNoid, for developing Aeon Nox, on which this skin is based.